-As illustrated in Figure 6, some operators have operating needs that exceed the forecasted level of committed revenue - such as AC Transit, Golden Gate, SamTrans, Caltrain and the small operators.
+As illustrated in Figure 16, some transit agencies have operating needs that exceed the forecasted level of committed revenue - such as AC Transit.
+Golden Gate Transit, SamTrans, Caltrain and the small operators.
 The variability of the operating needs across the region results from the uniqueness of each system's forecasted cost growth and revenue availability.
 For example, on the revenue side, some transit operators have access to permanent sales taxes or are supported by general fund contributions, while others are not and are more reliant on fare revenues.
 As part of the investment strategy, MTC shored up the operating funding plan so that operations for existing services for all transit operators are fully funded through committed and discretionary revenues over the plan period.